paulocoutinhox/JoystickCocos2D-X/README.md

 3 - Make the joystick support or enable the multi-touch events.
 I think that it already have, but i dont know in the version 3 of Cocos2d-X where is the method that enable it.

-4 - Make the scene have a ground and a wall in both sides to create a limit for player move.
+4 - Make the scene have a ground and a wall in both sides to create a limit for player move (they will be transparent using box2d).

 5 - Make a camera that follow the player movement.